 Businesses are being invited to develop standard tools and services that will help grow the emerging industry of synthetic biology.

-Up to £3.8M is being made available by BBSRC, the Technology Strategy Board, the Engineering and Physical Sciences Research Council (EPSRC) and the Welsh Government.
+Up to £3.8M is being made available by BBSRC, Innovate UK, the Engineering and Physical Sciences Research Council (EPSRC) and the Welsh Government.

 Synthetic biology applies engineering tools and approaches to biological cells, biochemical pathways and whole organisms.
 Potential applications include new ways of making high-value materials such as: fine chemicals and pharmaceuticals; renewable energy sources; processes for detecting and addressing environmental contamination; and increased agricultural productivity.